-For this study, the number of customers was used to model likely wastewater inflows and resulting biogas production.
-RNG production from WWTP digesters varies as many facilities burn the biogas, either for heat to keep digesters operating at optimum temperature or to dry biosolids for use as fertilizer.
-Many others generate electricity to offset operational needs, with surplus power sold to the local utility.
+For this study, the number of customers in a given service territory was used to model likely wastewater inflows and resulting biogas production.
+RNG production from WWTP digesters varies as many facilities burn biogas for heat to keep digesters operating at optimum temperature or to dry biosolids for use as fertilizer.
+In the process, many generate electricity to offset operational needs, with surplus power sold to the local utility.
 Biogas in excess of thermal and electrical needs could be redirected to RNG.